Tag Archives: Emotional Health

 At first, this may seem like a positive friendship because, after all, they’ve found someone who can relate to what they’ve been through.
 It’s always comforting to know you’re not alone.
 While this type of friendship does not always turn out dysfunctional, I will be highlighting how toxicity can manifest.

-If the friends become more content within trauma, and pain, than intent on their own personal growth and healing then toxicity is certain to follow.
+If the friends become more content within trauma, and pain, than intent on personal growth and healing then toxicity is certain to follow.
 This “contentment” is nothing more than settling for a lifelong trauma response.
 Inevitably, at least one of the parties involved will end up feeling stuck in life and, sadly, may wonder why.

 Please understand that I am not speaking out against someone who needs support from their friends during a trying season of life.
 I am also not speaking against sharing burdens with friends.